 If alternate methods are not successful in assisting the applicant to complete or understand the application or payment procedures, the county office must arrange a personal contact.
 This may require a home visit if the applicant cannot come to the office and other arrangements are not practical.

 Reapplication Procedures 415-15-05-30

-Only one application per heating season will be required for each household, UNLESS the case was originally denied, closed, or withdrawn.
-If a new application is required, the application will be processed in the system.
-The revised information will be noted in the case narrative or on SFN 530, "Eligibility and Benefit Worksheet," if used to recompute the benefit level.
+Only one application per heating season will be required for each household, UNLESS the case was originally denied or closed.
+A new application is required if a case has been denied or closed.